PseudoKnight/CHDiscord/README.md

 # CHDiscord

-This is a very basic extension that uses the DiscordSRV plugin API to talk to a Discord server.
+This is CommandHelper extension that uses the JDA library to talk to your Discord server.

-If you wish to override DiscordSRV's automatic handling of chat integration, you must disable DiscordChatChannelDiscordToMinecraft and DiscordChatChannelMinecraftToDiscord in the DiscordSRV config.yml.
-You can also set things like MinecraftPlayerJoinMessageFormat to "" in messages.yml to create your own custom messages for events.
+You'll need a Discord Bot "Token" from an app you can create [here](https://discordapp.com/developers/applications/me) as well as your server id that you can get by right-clicking your server name and clicking "Copy ID".
+You have to run discord_connect(token, server_id) before you can use the other functionality of this extension.

+NOTE: This could conflict with other Discord plugins, including DiscordSRV.
+This is meant as a standalone solution for handling all Discord integration for your server.

 ## Functions

+### discord_connect(token, server_id)
+Connects to Discord server via token and server id.

 ### discord_broadcast([channel], string)
 Broadcasts text to the specified channel (or default).